If you have been looking for an easy beginner-friendly design then this crochet mitered square pattern is it!

 Easy Crochet Square Pattern for Beginners

-I love using this crochet mitered square pattern because it’s great for beginner crocheters and easy to work up!
+You’ll love using this crochet mitered square pattern because it’s great for beginner crocheters!

 I could imagine multiples of these squares all sewn together in a beautiful crochet mitered square afghan or just the way they are as a gorgeous washcloth set for a baby.